kvonkoni/EasyTree/README.md

-# Simple Tree
+# SimpleTree

-Simple Tree is a project to create a simple tree-like class in C#.
-This class is intended to provide a base for custom tree-like objects.
+SimpleTree is a project to create a tree-like objects in C#.
+The class is intended to provide a base for other custom tree-like objects.

 ## Usage